emqx/cloud-docs/en_US/intro/restriction.md

 EMQX Cloud Dedicated version is based on independent clusters.
 The table below is a comparison between EMQX Cloud Dedicated version and other IoT Hubs.

 ::: tip
 These parameters are verified in strict performance tests.
-For *Unlimited*, it refers to there being no technical restrictions, the actual performance of EMQX depends on the deployment specification.
+For *Unlimited*, it refers to there being no technical restrictions, the actual performance of EMQX depends on the deployment tier.

 :::